3 Strategies to Consider Before Selling an Investment Property

 2. Decide if Owning a Property Fits Your Lifestyle

-Let’s face it, owning an investment property is work—with rent collection and maintenance—even if you outsource those tasks to a management company, you’ll still have to manage that relationship.
+Let’s face it: With rent collection and maintenance, owning an investment property is work.
+Even if you outsource those tasks to a management company, you’ll still have to manage that relationship.

 You might also think about whether the property you own will hold its value should you postpone selling it.
-Conversely, you may decide to sell it as you near or once you are in retirement to generate some cash flow.
+Conversely, you may decide to sell it to generate some cash flow as you near or are in retirement.

 3. Consider All Your Options

-• Opportunity Zone Fund.
+- Opportunity Zone Fund.
 You could also choose to invest in an Opportunity Zone.
 Created under the Tax Cuts & Jobs Act of 2017, Qualified Opportunity Funds (QOF) are investment vehicles that allow investors to potentially defer and reduce capital gains on their investments by moving funds into QOFs focused on “opportunity zones.”
-Read our article on the topic for more details.
-Keep in mind that specific rules and regulations for investment in, and taxation of, QOFs could be subject to change, so it’s important to consult your wealth advisor and tax professional for the latest.
+Keep in mind that specific rules and regulations for investment in, and taxation of, QOFs could be subject to change, so it’s important to consult your wealth advisor and tax professional about the latest rules.

 Weigh All the Factors